-Apple’s new $799 premium smartwatch is directly targeted at athletes and “adventurers.”
+Apple’s new $799 premium smartwatch is directly targeted at athletes and adventurers.
 The kind of people who might feel more comfortable spending extra on a chunky Garmin that will track their hikes, trail runs, and cycling trips.
-But in the process of being that rugged all-day and all-terrain device, it’s also the Apple Watch that gets the closest to the company’s original vision for its smartwatch — something that’s a bit more standalone, and a bit more useful than the fitness-tracking notification machine the Apple Watch we know and love came to be.
+But in the process of being that rugged all-day and all-terrain device, the Apple Watch Ultra also gets the closest to the company’s original vision for its smartwatch — something that’s more standalone, and more useful than the fitness-tracking notification machine that the regular Apple Watch became.

-Most importantly it was more or less a replacement for the iPhone, if not in connectivity (the original Apple Watch connected over Bluetooth and Wi-Fi) than in features.
-Anything you’d want to do on your iPhone should ideally be done on the Apple Watch more quickly, and with fewer distractions, so you can get back to living your life instead of getting lost in your phone.
+Most importantly it was more or less a replacement for the iPhone, if not in connectivity (the original Apple Watch connected over Bluetooth and Wi-Fi) then in features.
+Anything you’d want to do on your iPhone could ideally be done on the Apple Watch more quickly, and with fewer distractions, so you could get back to living your life instead of getting lost in your phone.

 Missing the mark

-In practice, that didn’t exactly work out as planned, and the Apple Watch wasn’t the “iPhone killer” many imagined it would be, even if it did make good on being more “human” and “in the moment” in the way that Apple vice president of technology Kevin Lynch told Wired it would before it launched.
+In practice, that didn’t exactly work out as planned, and the Apple Watch wasn’t the “iPhone killer” many imagined it would be, even if it did make good on being more “human” and “in the moment” in the way that Apple vice president of technology Kevin Lynch told Wired it would.

-Apple continued to refine its smartwatch over the years, adding features like cellular connectivity, a much more simple, streamlined watchOS interface that de-emphasized the honeycomb app home screen — and eventually a dedicated App Store app.
+Apple continued to refine its smartwatch over the years, adding features like cellular connectivity, a simpler watchOS interface that de-emphasized the honeycomb app home screen — and eventually a dedicated App Store app.
 But even with those changes, the Apple Watch of the 2020s is decidedly an accessory to your iPhone, rather than its intermediary — or on a good day, its replacement.
-It’s a darn good accessory — especially for fitness — mind you, but it’s not quite the revolution Apple imagined.
+It’s a darn good accessory — especially for fitness — but it’s not quite the revolution Apple imagined.

 Enter the Ultra

-The Apple Watch Ultra changes the formula because it’s better able to stand on its own.
-The easiest example to point to is that the smartwatch ships with a cellular radio by default, instead of offering connectivity as a $100 upgrade.
-For the $799 base price of the Ultra, you’re getting the ability to connect to the carrier of your choice and use your Apple Watch without being tethered to your iPhone (assuming you pay for data).
-That means the Apple Watch Ultra is more expensive overall, yes, but it also means Apple is thinking about it differently.
+The Apple Watch Ultra changes the formula because it’s more capable of standing on its own.
+The easiest example to point to is that the smartwatch ships with a cellular radio by default, instead of as a $100 upgrade.
+For the $799, you’re getting the ability to connect to the carrier of your choice and use your smartwatch without being tethered to your iPhone (assuming you pay for data).
+That means the Apple Watch Ultra is more expensive, but it also means Apple is thinking about it differently.